benn888/PRONAME/README.md

 ## 1. proname_import

 The first step is to import sequencing data into PRONAME.
-Since adapter and primer sequences have not been removed yet, the `trimadapters` and `trimprimers` arguments are set to "yes" and the primer sequences are provided (5'-3').
-The V14 sequencing chemistry was used, so the `duplex` argument is set to "yes", so that seperate length-vs-quality scatterplots are generated for simplex, duplex and simplex+duplex reads.
+Since adapter and primer sequences have not been removed yet, the `--trimadapters` and `--trimprimers` arguments are set to "yes" and the primer sequences are provided (5'-3').
+Given that the V14 sequencing chemistry was used, the `--duplex` argument is set to "yes", so that seperate length-vs-quality scatterplots are generated for simplex, duplex and simplex+duplex reads.

 ~~~
 proname_import \